Click here to register: Spec_Enr.pdf

 Entry Criteria: After a short briefing.
 Participants will be required to pass a written nomenclature test over the AR-15 platform rifle.
 Immediately following, Participants will then be required to pass a rifle qualification course with a minimum score of 90%.
 There will be no make-up or re-shoot.
 This course requires the participants to shoot from 50 yards to 5 yards from the standing, kneeling, and prone position and demonstrate a transition to their hand gun.
 This course is fired on a standard NLETC Rifle "Q" target.
 This criteria is designed to insure participants are at a competency level capable of becoming a Rifle Instructor.
 Failure to pass the pre-test OR the pre-qualification will result in the participant being dismissed from training.
 If the participant questions their skill level please feel free to contact Mark Stephenson for further information regarding the pre-test and qualification.
 You should ensure the condition of your weapon prior to arrival.
 There is no time to sight in your rifle or fix other problems before the pre-qualification.

 NOTE: Regardless of the student's previous experience, the student should practice the pre-qualification and qualification courses before attending this course.
-Students are not allowed to use optics for this course.
+Students will be allowed to use optics for this course after they have successfully completed the pre-qualification.
+The pre-qualification will be shot with iron sights.
+Be prepared to remove the optic or battery.
+There will be an opportunity to re-zero the optic if necessary.
 All students are individually timed in all qualification courses.

 Certification Requirements: Participants in this course will be required to successfully complete the instructor's qualification course.
 This course will be the same course of fire the participant fired for qualification to enter the course, but will be performed on a standard "Q" target with a modified "hit zone".
 This qualification course will be conducted a total of four times (days 2-5).
 At any time during the course (days 2-5) if the participant shoots a score of 90% the qualification requirement for certification is considered complete.
 If the participant fails to qualify by the last day of the course they will receive a CERTIFICATE OF ATTENDANCE.
 Unlike the Handgun Instructor Program, there is no apprenticeship requirement for the Patrol Rifle Instructor Program.